Eligibility Criteria and Time Limits for Casual Taxpayer Registration

 Q1.
 Who is a casual taxable person under GST?

 Ans.
 A casual taxable person under GST refers to a person who occasionally undertakes transactions in a State/UT where he has no fixed place of business.
-It may include principals, agents, or any other person undertaking such occasional transactions in the course or furtherance of business.
+This may, in fact, include principals, agents, or any other person undertaking such occasional transactions in the course or furtherance of business.

 Q2.
 Is there any threshold exemption for taking registration as a casual taxable person?

 Ans.
 No threshold exemption from registration is provided explicitly for casual taxable persons.
-Any person who satisfies the conditions and definition must obtain registration irrespective of aggregate turnover.
+Therefore, any person who satisfies the conditions and definition must obtain registration irrespective of aggregate turnover.

 Q3.
 What is the validity period of casual taxable person registration?